JonathanDalien/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic-Tac-To Project from The Odin Project.
+Tic-Tac-Toe Project from The Odin Project.